chakrabar/chakrabar.github.io/_posts/unpublished/2018-10-02-interview-notes.md

 2. Roles & responsibilities
 3. Explain a project & technical choices
 4. Why change?
 Why looking for other options?

+### IVNT

+(Abshk)

+1. Explain experience.
+What kind of people management you do?
+Explain your architecture.
+2. What type of database?
+SQL Server vs mongo.
+When you'll use mongo over SQL server?
+3. Design a simple e-commerce system.
+The whole architecture including database and front end.
+Hinted at microservices.
+4. How will you separate the services?
+And the database.
+What kind of database(s)?
+5. What about security?
+How will you design auth layer.
+How will you maintain session?
+Secure session on multiple devices?
+How will you scale a big cluster of auth services/databases? (consistent hashing)
+6. What information will be there in auth token?
+Where will you store it?
+7. How does HTTPS work?
+How can you secure a message from man-in-middle attack without TLS?
+8. Problems with microservices?
+9. Types of attack?
+XSRF, XSS, CORS, DOS, DDOS?
+How to safe guard from XSRF or cookie stealing attack? (anti forgery token)
+10. How does CORS actually work?
+The workflow.
+11. What front-end frameworks you used?
+Know about LESS and SASS?
+12. How does Git work internally?
+What happens when a new branch is created?
+13. WAP to reverse an array with constant space.
+14. WAP to check if two linked lists merge.

+(Srn)

+1. Explain experience & role
+2. How the requirement flow works?
+How backlog is created?
+How they are prioritized?
+3. Who are the stake-holders?
+Who do you report to?
+WHo reports to you?
+Who decides on tech?
+4. How do you convince them when there is a conflict?
+How you go about convincing people who just rejects idea based on personal preference?
+What about people who avoids face-to-face interactions?
+5. What you do for estimation?
+What when work lags behind target?
+How do you keep track?
+6. How do you know if each team member is doing his/her work properly?
+How do you give feedback to people who are slow/careless?
+What if he/she is from another group/management?
+How frequently and in what way you do regular one-to-one discussion with team?
+7. Who works as scrum master?
+Do you follow sprint planning, retrospective etc.?
+How does demo (to client/product team) and feedback loop work?
+What if they ask for lot of changes after demo?
+8. How do you handle when production issue comes up suddenly?
+What about the time lost in production issues?
+And the deviation from estimated timelines?
+9. What is you approach when someone comes up with a functional/technical issue?
+10. Who does the deployment?
+How much of the process is automated?
+Who manages CI/CD & Devops?
+How comfortable are you with deployment scripting?
+What you do when you get a deployment failure mail?

 ### Others